 Living expenses in Germany are very dependent on your life style, in which city you stay and at which university you are enrolled.
-For Jena it is recommended to have at least 650-750 Euro available per month.
+For Jena it is recommended to have about 860 Euro available per month.
 For a rough estimation, the following expenses must be taken into consideration:

 Living expenses: When it comes to places to live, there are many options.
 The first and best option is to stay in a university dormitory (Studentenwohnheim), because the fee is also normally subsidized.
 Monthly rent will cost you approximately 150- 300 Euro.
 In addition, you will need money (at least 200 Euro / month) for food and drinks as well as other costs like laundry, clothing, phone, internet and other communication, entertainment, travel expenses etc. which will cost you around 100 - 300 Euro.
 The university normally has cafeterias and dining halls (Mensa).
 The meals offered in Mensa come at favorable price, compared to having lunch in a restaurant or Imbiss (kind of snack bar).
 Another option is: cooking at home (which is cheaper).
 A broadcasting fee has to be paid (follow the link for the details).